-NOTE: This program requires a tablet with a 7-inch screen or larger.
+NOTE: This program requires a digital device with wifi (smartphone or tablet).
 For further information, please contact the program coordinator.

 \ Special computer and internet requirements for hybrid delivery, please check with program for specific requirements.

 Admission Requirements\

 The applicant must be a high school graduate or equivalent and be 18 years of age.
 Applicants must have the ability to meet technical standards of the program and may be required to complete a basic skills evaluation during the admissions process.